NicSutcliffe/lab-aws-gwlb-vmseries/README.md

 ---

 ### 3.17.2.
-Update Spoke2 App VPC networking for Inbound inspection with GWLB
+Verify/Update Spoke2 App VPC networking for Inbound inspection with GWLB

 - First investigate **`spoke2-app-vpc`** Route Tables in the VPC Dashboard and try to identify and fix what is missing.
 Refer to the diagram for guidance.
 - For **inbound** traffic, no changes are needed for the `web` route tables in the App Spoke VPCs
 - Refer to terraform output for GWLB Endpoint IDs (or identify them in VPC Dashboard)

-- **To verify your solution (or shortcut!), expand below for specific steps**
+- - **To verify your routes, see below for specific steps.
+Note that many of these routes have been created for you by Terraform to reduce the time commitment required for this specific lab.**

 Only `spoke2-vpc-igw-edge` Route Table is missing routes for App2 Spoke